Sarah Langford (Reg. MBACP)

 - Low self-confidence

 - Personality disorders

 - Physical abuse

 Subsequent appointments are £30 per session.
-Each session lasts for 50 minutes.
+Each session lasts for an hour.

 I also have extensive experience in all employment issues as well as mentoring.

 Type of session